benbalter/benbalter.github.com/_posts/2013-12-30-data-user-experience.md

 This struck me for two reasons.
 First, it shows that the data publishers still believe that key stakeholders within government, do not yet understand [the concept of or value in producing an API](http://www.youtube.com/watch?v=nyqHClC_UXo), a chilling thought considering the critical role open government data can, should, and is playing in shaping our economy and reimagining how citizens interact with their government.

 Second, the fact that the documentation is geared not towards developers, but towards internal stakeholders shows a lack of consideration for the data consumer's user experience.
-In this case, listing ID's is just scratching the surface of [what a developer might expect from the private sector](http://developer.github.com/).
+In this case, listing IDs is just scratching the surface of [what a developer might expect from the private sector](http://developer.github.com/).
 Is the API responsive?
 Does it return data in a usable format?
 Are related queries properly linked?
 The list goes on.

 All experiences — government experience especially — should be optimized for the consumer, not for the publisher, regardless of format or internal politics.